spiral/docs/components/views.md

 }
 ```

-As you can notice view component will automatically create appropriate

 ## View Engines
 As mention at top of this page spiral view component can work and automatically select multiple view engines.
 Default skeleton application includes 3 view engines declared in a view config file: